willfaught/paige/README.md

 ### Menu

-An optional menu can be configured.
+The menu can be configured using the `main` menu.
 The active menu item has a URL that is a prefix of the path of the current page.
 A menu item with the URL `/` only matches a `/` path.